thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

-# \[spec-001\] Class Composition with Partial Classes
+# \[spec-001\] A Convention for Structuring Classes Using Partial Classes

-This document introduces a convention for class structuring using partial classes, focusing on simple, individual classes.
-In a different specification, we'll explore how to extend this approach horizontally across groups of classes, which is particularly useful when partials represent features in a project or package.
+This language-agnostic document introduces a convention for structuring individual classes using partial classes.
+It focuses on simplifying class definitions by splitting them into manageable parts, enhancing modularity and maintainability.

-This document is language-agnostic and can be applied to any programming language that supports object-oriented programming.
+In a separate specification, we'll explore how to extend this approach horizontally across groups of classes, which is particularly useful when partials represent features in a project or package.

 ## Background

-In this specification, partial classes are a construct used to split a class definition across multiple source files.
+Partial classes enable you to split a single class definition across multiple source files.
+Each partial class contains a portion of the overall class, and all parts are combined to form the complete class.
+This approach helps manage complex classes by dividing them into smaller, more manageable pieces.

-Each partial class contains a section of the overall class definition.
-All parts are then combined into a single, complete class.
+Example:

 ```pseudo
 class Partial1